IKIM-Essen/ERMA/README.md

 Alternatively, follow the official [Snakemake installation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) guide for more options.

-Install Dependencies
-This pipeline uses conda environments to manage its dependencies.
+Install Dependencies: This pipeline uses conda environments to manage its dependencies.
 Snakemake will automatically create and manage these environments when run with the `--use-conda` flag (default in profile).

 ## Usage Instructions